-Hamlin is a diversity and inclusion strategist trained to assess the level of cultural competence of individuals and organizations.
-He helps companies improve their productivity by increasing their cultural competence.
+Hamlin Grange is DiversiPro’s Founder and Principal Consultant.
+He is a diversity and inclusion strategist qualified to assess the level of intercultural competence of individuals and organizations.
+He works with leaders and their organizations to improve productivity through better navigation of cultural differences.

-Before launching DiversiPro, Hamlin Grange had a stellar career as a journalist in Canada and the United States, was managing editor of a community newspaper and later became the director of a national youth internship program.
-He sits on the boards of a number of important cultural and service agencies.
-In addition to these roles, Hamlin is frequently called on to give keynote speeches on diversity and inclusion to senior executives and public service leaders.
-Registered with Prospeakers.com Speakers’ Bureau, Hamlin is a gifted speaker who has made presentations in Canada, the Caribbean, the USA and Europe.
+Before launching DiversiPro, Hamlin Grange had a stellar career as a journalist in Canada and the United States, was managing editor of a community newspaper and later was hired to be the director of a national youth internship program of a large charitable organization.
+In addition to work as a diversity and inclusion consultant, he serves on the boards of a number of important cultural organizations and public agencies.

 • The YMCA Peace Medallion

-• The B’nai Brith Human Rights Award for Journalism
+• The B’nai B’rith Human Rights Award for Journalism

 • The African Canadian Achievement Award